M117 bomb: History and use

-From the 1950s through the early 1970s the M117 was a standard aircraft weapon, carried by the F-100 Super Sabre, F-104 Starfighter, F-105 Thunderchief, B-57 Canberra, F-111, F-5, A-1 Skyraider, A-4 Skyhawk and F-4 Phantom.
+From the 1950s through the early 1970s the M117 was a standard aircraft weapon, carried by the F-100 Super Sabre, F-104 Starfighter, F-105 Thunderchief, B-57 Canberra, F-111, F-5, A-1 Skyraider, A-4 Skyhawk, and F-4 Phantom.
 The M117 series was used extensively during the Vietnam War, and B-52G Stratofortress aircraft dropped 44,600 M117 and M117R bombs during Operation Desert Storm.

 The B-52 Stratofortress was the last American aircraft to use the bomb; tactical aircraft had mostly switched to using the Mark 80-series bombs, particularly the Mark 82 (500 lb) or Mark 84 (2000 lb) bombs and their guided equivalents.
 On 26 June 2015, the last Mk 117 in PACAF inventory was dropped by a B-52H crew on an island near Andersen AFB, Guam.

-The Iranian Air Force modified the MIM-23 Hawk missiles with M117 bombs for its warheads due to a shortage of AGM-65 Maverick missiles during the Iran-Iraq war.
+During the Iran-Iraq War, the Iranian Air Force modified the MIM-23 Hawk missiles with M117 bombs for its warheads due to a shortage of AGM-65 Maverick missiles.

 In October 2023, during the Gaza war, the Israeli Air Force released images and footage showing F-16Is armed with M117 bombs, with a description suggesting that M117 bombs were used in airstrikes in the Gaza Strip.
 The bombs appear to be unguided, as there are no visible GPS-guided JDAM kits or laser-guidance kits installed.